anvil-open-software/wuf/README.md

 Installation & Development of the Web UI Framework (WUF)
 ====================================================
+The Web UI Framework (WUF) is an open source web application framework based on the following technologies:
+* Node.js
+* Angular 2+
+* Typescript
+* Material Design
+* SCSS
+* HTML/CSS for Front-end layouts that are fully responsive
+* It also includes support for:
+    * Web components
+    * Polymer components

+WUF was initially developed as an internal project by Dematic, Inc. for building its own applications but it has since been released to the open source community under the MIT license.
+Please feel free to use WUF as you see fit.
+We also welcome code contributions!

-The WUF is comprised of the following 2 repos:
+WUF is comprised of the following 2 repos:
 1. [Web UI Framework (WUF)](https://github.com/anvil-open-software/wuf) (this repo)
 2. [Quick Start App](https://github.com/anvil-open-software/wuf-quick-start)

 ### WUF
 The [WUF](https://github.com/anvil-open-software/wuf) repo (this repo) includes two important collections:
 1. **Library of Components**.
 A library of home-built Polymer, Web Component, and Angular packages, each published to the NPM registry using the @anviltech scope.
 2. **Living Style Guide**.
-All documentation related to the usage, design patterns, setup, and development of the Quick Start Applications (Minimal and Complete), the Library of Components, and WUF in general.
+All documentation related to the usage, design patterns, setup, and development of the Quick Start Application, the Library of Components, and WUF in general.
 The Living Style Guide is intended to be developed alongside the Library of Components and is included in the same repo with the Library to reinforce this relationship.
 The Living Style Guide is "living" in that it remains up to date at all times because it is updated as the components themselves are updated.

 ### Quick Start
 The Quick Start app is intended to be used as a baseline, plain-vanilla application for quickly creating a new web-based application from scratch.